anjonr2/SOLID/README.md

 # SOLID
-Implementations of Solid design principles
+Implementations of Solid design principles in Java